Chart Color Schemes

 The latest Census data sees Largs placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Largs has a cultural diversity below average, with 94.0% of its population born in Australia, 95.7% being citizens, and 97.7% speaking English only at home.
-Christianity is the main religion in Largs, comprising 65.0% of people.
-Judaism is overrepresented, making up 0.6% compared to 0.1% across Rest of NSW.
+Largs has a cultural diversity below average, with 94.0% born in Australia, 95.7% being citizens, and 97.7% speaking English only at home.
+Christianity is the main religion, comprising 65.0%.
+Judaism is overrepresented at 0.6%, compared to Regional NSW's 0.1%.

 Frequently Asked Questions - Diversity